 The most popular DCNN architectures have been designed and trained on large generic image libraries such as Imagenet (Deng et al., 2009), mostly developed as a result of international computer vision competitions (Russakovsky et al., 2015) and primarily for application to close-range imagery with small spatial footprints (Garcia-Garcia et al., 2017), but more recently have been used for landform/landuse classification tasks in large spatial footprint imagery such as that used in satellite remote sensing (e.g. Hu et al., 2015; Langkvist et al., 2016; Palafox et al., 2017; Lu et al., 2017; Marmanis et al., 2017).
-These applications have involved design and implementation of new or modified DCNN architectures, or relatively large existing DCNN architectures.
-Also, these applications have largely been limited to satellite imagery only.
-In this contribution, one major objective is to examine the accuracy of DCNNs for oblique and nadir conventional medium-range imagery.
+These applications have involved design and implementation of new or modified DCNN architectures, or relatively large existing DCNN architectures, and have largely been limited to satellite imagery.
+In this contribution, a primary objective is to examine the accuracy of DCNNs for oblique and nadir conventional medium-range imagery.
 Another objective is to evaluate the smallest, most lightweight existing DCNN models, retrained for specific land use/land cover purposes, with no retraining from scratch and no modification or fine-tuning to the data.
 We utilize a concept known as ‘transfer learning’, where a model trained on one task is re-purposed on a second related task (Goodfellow et al., 2016).
 Though powerful, DCNNs are also computationally intensive to train and deploy, very data hungry (often requiring millions of examples to train from scratch), and require expert knowledge to design and optimize.
-Collectively, this may impede widespread adoption of these methods within the geoscience community.
+Collectively, these issues may impede widespread adoption of these methods within the geoscience community.
 Fortunately, several open-source DCNN architectures have been designed for general applicability to the task of recognizing objects and features in non-specific photographic imagery.
 Here, we use existing pre-trained DCNN models that are designed to be transferable for generic image recognition tasks, which facilitates rapid DCNN training when developing classifiers for specific image sets.
 Training is rapid because only the final layers in the DCNN need to be retrained to classify a specific set of objects.

 1.3.
 Pixel-scale image classification strategies